NICMx/Jool/en/usr-flags-instance.md

 1. Attach the kernel module to the kernel.
    (In other words, it teaches the kernel about SIIT or NAT64.)
-2. Adds a translator instance to the network namespace the command is executed in.
+2. Adds a **Netfilter** translator instance to the network namespace the command is executed in.
    (In other words, it actually hooks a translator to the current network stack.)

 Incidentally, you can skip the second step by running the following version of the command: